mattdugan/mattdugan.github.io/source/_posts/2013-06-25-judcon-2013-building-html5-applications.markdown

 The focus of today's presentation (and others to follow) was the [Ticket Monster](https://www.jboss.org/jdf/examples/ticket-monster/tutorial/WhatIsTicketMonster/) example application.
-It made use of serveral technologies, including the new JEE-6 specification for CDI to inject implementations of common application functionality into the business classes, [JBoss DataGrid](https://www.redhat.com/products/jbossenterprisemiddleware/data-grid/) as an application object cache and a choice of view layers.
+It made use of several technologies, including the new JEE-6 specification for CDI to inject implementations of common application functionality into the business classes, [JBoss DataGrid](https://www.redhat.com/products/jbossenterprisemiddleware/data-grid/) as an application object cache and a choice of view layers.
 The application